 Section 3.
 Effective Date and Publication.
-This ordinance shall take effect thirty (30) days after its adoption.
-Fifteen days after the date of adoption of this ordinance, a summary shall be published once with the names of the members of the Board voting for and against it in a newspaper of general circulation published in County of San Diego.
+This ordinance shall take effect and be in force on August 14, 2004, and before the expiration of fifteen days after its passage, a summary hereof shall be published once with the names of the members of the Board voting for and against it in the San Diego Commerce, a newspaper of general circulation published in County of San Diego.

-PASSED, APPROVED, AND ADOPTED by the Board of Supervisors of the County of San Diego this 30th day of July, 2013.
+PASSED, APPROVED, AND ADOPTED this 14th day of July, 2004.